-Joseph Barry (born 1796), youngest son of victualler and Inn keeper Richard Barry of Hitchin (whose great great grandfather Thomas, fled Ireland).
+Joseph Barry (born 1796), was the 16th and youngest son of victualler and gentleman Inn keeper Richard Barry of Hitchin (whose great great grandfather Thomas, fled Ireland).
 Joseph lost his parents at a young age and spent some years in France & Spain studying the wine trade under the tutelage of his older brothers Charles Frisby Barry and Michael Barry who married a French lady, Theresa Victoria Josephine Marquette, in 1816.

-As a young man of 21 years Joseph Barry was commissioned by the London Wine House, Barry & Wilkinson, to act as their agent for the export of wines from the Cape.
+As a young man of 21 years Joseph Barry was commissioned by the London Wine House, Barry & Wilkinson, to act as their agent for the export of wines from the Cape in 1817.
 Soon after arriving in Cape Town he was granted permission to remain and in 1819 he returned to make the Cape his home.

 BARRY & NEPHEWS

 His capacity for hard work, an engaging personality and his reputation as a man of many scruples enabled him to build a successful business empire.
 Joseph Barry chartered a ship, the Duke of Gloucester, in 1822 to transport a load of rice, grain and merchandise, of which the Overberg was in desperate need after a severe drought, from Cape Town to Port Beaufort.
 This venture made him a handsome profit and he realised that there was a genuine need for regular trade between Cape Town and the Overberg.
 Coupled with several misfortunes he nearly went under when one of his ships the Sincapore sank in 1827.
-By the 1830s his fortunes has changed and this entrepreneur persuaded his nephews, Thomas & John, to assist with the rapid expanse of the business.
+By the 1830s his fortunes has changed and this entrepreneur persuaded his nephews, Thomas and later John, to assist with the rapid expanse of the business.
 Joseph Barry and his nephews all married into the same family!
-Their wives were all granddaughters of old Cape Dutch aristocratic, Dirk Grysbert van Reenen.
+Their wives were all granddaughters of old Cape Dutch aristocratic, Dirk Grysbert van Reenen who was the grandson

 Wool was by far the most valuable commodity to Barry & Nephews but their trading interests were vast.
 By 1860 their assets amounted to 3.5 Million rixdollars.
 An amount usually referring to government matters and not private concerns at the time.
-Amongst their other interests was dried fruit at Worcester, ostrich farming, a butchery and canteen at Port Beaufort, a flour mill and bakery at Swellendam, a law firm, auctioneering, building gun powder magazines at Swellendam, Riversdale and Mossel Bay, and they built brandy distilleries at Montagu and Robertson for the farmers in those districts.
+Amongst their other interests was dried fruit at Worcester, ostrich farming, a butchery and canteen at Port Beaufort, a flour mill and bakery at Swellendam, a law firm, auctioneering, building gun powder magazines at Swellendam, Riversdale and Mossel Bay, wine and wine stores and they built brandy distilleries at Montagu and Robertson for the farmers in those districts.
 They encouraged the farmers to improve the quality of their vines.
 During the 1950s they were presented with a cup for promoting the growth and exportation of wool.
 In 1865 they took a Silver Medal at the Paarl Agricultural Show for the best spirits of wine.

 THE SS KADIE